pulpgrinder/passiflora/README.md

 Passiflora is a no-nonsense cross-platform packager that wraps HTML/JavaScript/CSS/etc. in an executable (similar to Electron and its ilk).

 Note that this should be considered **experimental** at this point.
 Things are still in a "move fast and break stuff" phase.
 Please report any issues.
-In addition, much of this project was vibe-coded as an experiment.
-The basic idea for this has been hanging around my todo list for several years.
-I finally decided to make it a proof of concept for vibe-coding.
+In addition, much of this project was vibe coded as an experiment.
+The basic idea for this has been hanging around my todo list, along with code snippets, for several years.
+I finally decided to use it as a proof of concept for vibe coding.
+If it's of interest, the vibe code per se was mostly written with GitHub Copilot using Claude Opus 4.6.
+Configuration questions and similar (e.g., "Why aren't location services working on my Ubuntu Linux system running in a Parallels Desktop VM?") were mostly handled with Grok 4.0.

-While everything seems to be working fine, I'm not an expert in all these systems and I'm sure there are numerous uglinesses and infelicities present.
+While everything seems to be working fine, I'm far from an expert in all these systems and I'm sure there are numerous uglinesses and infelicities present.
 Again, please raise an issue if you notice anything amiss (especially security issues).

 Supported target platforms include: